 From night-vision features to language translation services, there are key capabilities to be mindful of as you lay out your virtual care and observation strategy.
 In the white paper Considering Virtual Observation for Your Healthcare Organization, we delve into the key factors to address when identifying the right virtual observation solution for your healthcare organization:

-This white paper will cover the variety of uses cases for this technology and help you figure out how to begin implementing an effective virtual observation solution.
+This white paper will cover the variety of use cases for this virtual sitter technology and help you figure out how to begin implementing an effective virtual observation solution.